 'Concerned' Evangelicals Plan To Meet With Trump As Sex Scandals Swirl

-As allegations continue to swirl about the president and a payout to a porn star to cover up a sexual encounter, evangelical leaders are organizing a sit down with President Trump in June, four sources with knowledge of the planned meeting tell NPR.
+As allegations continue to swirl about the president and a payout to a porn star to cover up a sexual encounter, evangelical leaders are organizing a sit-down with President Trump in June, four sources with knowledge of the planned meeting tell NPR.

-"We're very concerned about it [the allegations]," said a leader of a faith-based ministry, who is involved in hosting the gathering, which organizers are aiming to take place June 19 at Trump International Hotel in Washington.
-The source said the combination of the Stormy Daniels sex-scandal allegations and Trump's continued reputation for divisive rhetoric, could suppress evangelical turnout in the November 2018 elections.
+"We're very concerned" about the allegations, said a leader of a faith-based ministry.
+The leader is involved in hosting the gathering, which organizers are aiming to take place June 19 at Trump International Hotel in Washington, D.C.
+The source said the combination of the Stormy Daniels sex-scandal allegations and Trump's continued reputation for divisive rhetoric could suppress evangelical turnout in the November 2018 elections.

-"It is a concern of ours that 2018 could be very detrimental to some of the other issues that we hold dear" like religious liberty and restricting abortion rights, the source noted.
+"It is a concern of ours that 2018 could be very detrimental to some of the other issues that we hold dear," like religious liberty and restricting abortion rights, the source noted.
 The source, like the others with knowledge of the event, spoke to NPR on the condition of anonymity so as to not jeopardize the meeting.

 Trump has denied Daniels' allegations.
 Speaking with reporters on Air Force One on Thursday, he also denied knowing about the payment his attorney, Michael Cohen, made to Daniels days before the 2016 presidential election.
 She alleges she was paid $130,000 not to talk about the alleged affair.